hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

-This section provides in-depth instructions on how consumers can use the **full-featured `Hds::SideNav`** component to build a "standard" sidebar navigation with responsive behaviour, animations/transitions, support for portals, etc.
+This section provides in-depth instructions on how consumers can use the **full-featured `Hds::SideNav`** component to build a "standard" sidebar navigation with responsive behavior, animations/transitions, support for portals, etc.

-It also provides generic guidance on how to use the **layout-only `Hds::SideNav::Base`** component to build a customised sidebar navigation (if that would be necessary).
+It also provides generic guidance on how to use the **layout-only `Hds::SideNav::Base`** component to build a customized sidebar navigation (if that would be necessary).

-Given the complexity that and level of customization that an application's navigation may require, it is not possible to cover all the possible use cases in this documentation.
-For this reason, if you need to implement a navigation element using this component, we suggest to contact the Design Systems Team for [guidance and support](/about/support).
+Given the complexity and level of customization that an application's navigation may require, it is not possible to cover all the possible use cases in this documentation.
+For this reason, if you need to implement a navigation element using this component, we suggest contacting the Design Systems Team for [guidance and support](/about/support).

 !!!
 Insight